Trump, in tussle with CNN, suggests boycott of parent AT&T

 Trump has long criticized CNN over its coverage of him and his administration.
 Fox News Channel is his preferred network.

-The extension of Trump’s CNN complaints to its parent company is unusual but not surprising.
-When AT&T’s bid for then-CNN owner Time Warner Inc. became public in 2016, it drew fire from then-candidate Trump, who promised to kill it “because it’s too much concentration of power in the hands of too few.”
+While unusual, the extension of Trump’s CNN complaints to its parent company isn’t surprising.
+When AT&T’s bid for Time Warner became public in 2016, it drew fire from then-candidate Trump, who promised to kill it “because it’s too much concentration of power in the hands of too few.”

-After he became president, the Justice Department filed a lawsuit against AT&T and Time Warner to block the proposed deal, arguing it would hurt consumers .
-A judge ultimately ruled in favor of letting the $81 billion acquisition continue and it was completed in June 2018.
+After he became president, the Justice Department sued to block AT&T’s bid for Time Warner, arguing it would hurt consumers .
+The president’s statements didn’t come up during the trial, though his antipathy loomed in the background.

+A judge ultimately ruled in favor of letting the acquisition continue and it was completed in June 2018.
 The Department of Justice lost an appeal in February .
 The department declined to appeal further to the Supreme Court, where its chances of prevailing were considered dim.